acailic/acailic.github.io/_notes/aws-cda-review-15.md

 - IAM policies area attached to group,users,roles
 - S3 bucket policies are attached to buckets
 - When evaluating if an IAM Principal can perform an operation X on bucket, the union of its assigned IAM Policies and s3 BUcket POlicies will be evaluated.
+### IAM PassRole
+- iam:passrole give a iam role to aws service, on setup
+- based on trust allows, trusted entities on pipeline, trusted relationships
 ### IAM Best Practices – General
 - Never use Root Credentials, enable MFA for Root Account
 - Grant Least Privilege